Zana, Uganda: Location

 (Latitude:0.264444; Longitude:32.557222).

 Overview

 Zana is one of the neighborhoods in Ssabagabo Municipality, in sub-urban Wakiso District, immediately south of Kampala, on the road to Entebbe, the location of Uganda's largest civilian and military airport, Entebbe International Airport.

 The neighborhood is a middle-class mixed-use community, with large and medium-sized businesses along the Entebbe Road, with residences further away from the main road.
 Large businesses in the neighborhood, include a sales office and show room belonging to Uganda Baati Limited, a manufacturer of corrugated iron sheets and steel construction materials.

 Another business in the neighborhood is the Life Line International Hospital, owned by Charles Ibingira, which opened in December 2018.

+On the 7th of June 2024, malaria and public health activist, Precious Baba in collaboration with the students of Zana Parents’ School organized a cleanup exercise to curb the spread of neglected tropical diseases in the community.
+They swept and cleaned trenches and sewage in an effort to help reduce the spread of diseases in the community.
+The New Vision, BigEye.Ug and Nile Post were among the present media houses.